 As she has throughout her illustrious career, Anna Manahan continues to create definitive stage characterizations for Ireland’s greatest writers.
 Now, at 82, after interpreting the words of Sean O’Casey, J.M.
-Synge, James Joyce, Christy Brown, Brian Friel, Martin McDonagh and others, she is bringing Declan Hassett’s “Sisters" to America.
+Synge, James Joyce, Christy Brown, Brian Friel, Martin McDonagh and others, she is bringing Declan Hassett’s “Sisters”– a one-woman show, written especially for her — to America.

 First stop on her eventual way to New York in January is the Colorado Festival of World Theater at the Broadmoor, the famous five-star resort in Colorado Springs, where this production is one of many highlights in an impressive lineup of international talent.

 In “Sisters,” the 1998 Tony winner (“The Beauty Queen of Leenane”) portrays the Clooney sisters, Martha and Mary, who present, in succeeding acts, sharply contrasting perspectives on their family and lives in rural Ireland in the ’50s and ’60s.